-Pennsylvania’s Music Preservation Society (PAMPS) is a 501(c)(3) charitable non-profit organization devoted to the promotion and preservation of Pennsylvania’s musical heritage and cultural history that is all too quickly fading away and being forgotten.
-We intend on doing this through festivals and other events, which will be open to all ages of the general public, with the goal of having this important common bond be enjoyed and kept alive for generations to come.
+Pennsylvania’s Music Preservation Society (PAMPS) is a 501(c)(3) charitable non-profit organization devoted to the promotion and preservation of Pennsylvania’s musical heritage and cultural history.
+We intend to do this through festivals and other events, which will be open to all ages of the general public, with the goal of having this important common bond be enjoyed and kept alive for generations to come.

 Alex Meixner, nationally renowned and Grammy-nominated polka virtuoso, co-founded Pennsylvania’s Music Preservation Society in 2015 to ensure that traditional and emerging Pennsylvania musicians, music, artisans, and art forms find new audiences, and that Pennsylvania’s historic and ongoing musical and artistic contributions be recognized.